urakubo/UNI-EM/Documents/HowToMakePlugin.md

     def Template(self):
         self.tmp = Dialog_Template(self)
 ```
-where the folder UNI_EM\plugins\Template is included in a search path (line 1), and Dialog_Template class in that folder is imported (line 2).
-The function "Template" assigns the Dialog_Template class to an object (line 6).
-Then, check the content of UNI_EM\plugins\Template\Dialog_Template.py.
-Dialog_Template.py is a program to generate the control panel (Widget) itself.
+The folder UNI_EM\plugins\Template is included in a search path (line 1), and the Dialog_Template class in that folder is imported (line 2).
+The function "Template" assigns the Dialog_Template class to an object (self.tmp).
+Next check the content of UNI_EM\plugins\Template\Dialog_Template.py.
+Dialog_Template.py is a program to create the control panel (Widget) itself.
 ```python
 from Training   import Training from Inference  import Inference